shish/stack-guide/README.md

 		<ul>
 			<li>5 commits in the history
 			<ul>
-				<li>(unless you do an interactive rebase to squash after code review is finished, but then what gets released doesn't match what was reviewed)</li>
+				<li>Unless you do an interactive rebase to squash after code review is finished, but then what gets released doesn't match what was reviewed</li>
 			</ul>
 		</ul>
 	</td>